Credit counseling is not a debt relief solution in itself. Instead, it’s a starting point for people who are looking for the right solution.

 Written by the Upsolve Team.

-Credit counseling is not a debt relief solution in itself.
-Instead, it’s a starting point for people who are looking for the right solution.
+Credit counseling isn't a debt relief solution, but it’s a starting point for people who are looking for the right solution.
 A nonprofit credit counseling agency will offer a 45-60 minute free session to help you explore your options.
 Your credit counselor can explain solutions like debt management plans, debt consolidation, and bankruptcy.
 Credit counseling agencies also offer more general money management assistance, such as financial education materials and budgeting help.

 Your options for completing credit counseling will depend on the agency you choose to work with.
 You may be able to complete your credit counseling session over the phone, online, or in person.
 During your free session, your credit counselor will gather some basic information from you.
 For example, they’ll ask about your income, debts, and living expenses.
 When the credit counselor has the big picture about your income and expenses, they’ll ask about your goals and challenges.